Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 Returning back to our example, let's analyze what exactly is visible to the verifier in the `RecursiveCalculatorCircuit.add()` method when verifying the `BaseCalculatorCircuitProof` proof.

 The `RecursiveCalculatorCircuitProof` proof is generated by the `RecursiveCalculatorCircuit` circuit.
 The `RecursiveCalculatorCircuit` circuit receives a number as public input, and a proof of the execution of the `BaseCalculatorCircuit` as a private input.
-As such, the `BaseCalcuclatorCircuitProof` proof exposes the following information to the verifer:
+As such, the `BaseCalculatorCircuitProof` proof exposes the following information to the verifier:

 - The sum of the two numbers that were used as public input to the `BaseCalculatorCircuit` circuit, when generating the `BaseCalculatorCircuitProof` proof.
 - The source code of the `BaseCalculatorCircuit`, as it it necessary to use the verification key of the `BaseCalculatorCircuit` to verify the `BaseCalculatorCircuitProof` proof.

-Given this, `RecursiveCalculcatorCircuitProof` has zero-knowledge commitments to the following:
+Given this, `RecursiveCalculatorCircuitProof` has zero-knowledge commitments to the following:

 - The sum of the two numbers that were used as public input to the `BaseCalculatorCircuit` circuit, when generating the `BaseCalculatorCircuitProof` proof.
 - The source code of the `BaseCalculatorCircuit`, as it it necessary to use the verification key of the `BaseCalculatorCircuit` to verify the `BaseCalculatorCircuitProof` proof.